Frequently Asked Questions (FAQ)

 Automotive window film treatments FAQ:

 Q: What brand of automotive window tinting film do you offer?
-Which series of film from the manufacture do you install & what are their warranties?
+Which series of film from the manufacturer do you install & what are their warranties?

 - Do not let what seems like saving a few dollars on a cheap window tint installation at a subpar window tint shop mislead YOU, they only stock cheap, crappy film, and take advantage of your lack of knowledge of our industry.
 You can bet that!
 Those $99- $120 tint shop jobs will cost you time, money, regret, & aggravation down the road.
 Many window tint films do not offer anything close to high heat rejection.
 Privacy yes while it last, high heat rejection NO!
 Don’t be FOOLED!
 ALL cheap quality films are made from a thin laminate with a reduced quality adhesive which bubbles over time, as well the dyed film tends to turn purple within the first 6-12 months, or just fades lighter, and lighter!
 You will be left feeling HOT, HOT, HOT!
 PRICE V.S COST 🙁